Why stress and anxiety make you gain weight and how to control it

 - Fitbit, Apple Watch and other wearable fitness technologies.

-- Popular diets like intermittent fasting, paleo , and low carb, out of control.
+- Popular diets like intermittent fasting, paleo , and low carb, uncontrolled.

 - Exercise books and magazine articles.

-Of course, these are not "bad" options, but eventually, many of these methods and tools stop working.
+Of course, these are not "bad" options, but eventually, many of these methods and tools stop giving results.
 Why does that happen?

-Because they only help solve a problem at a superficial level, they work for a while and mostly do not take into account the ups and downs of everyday life, that is, they do not adapt to your rhythm of life.
+Because they only help solve a problem on a surface level, they work for a while and mostly do not take into account the ups and downs of everyday life, that is, they do not adapt to your pace of life.
 And because of that, they don't help you stay constant.

 Solution: lean on your deepest reasons for wanting to change.